ln-markets/docs.lnmarkets.com/src/faq/app.md

 Your trading fee depends on the Tier fee in which you belong.
 The more volume you make, the lower your trading fee will be.

-Tier | Monthly Trading Volume | Trading Fee
+Tier | 30-Day Cumulative Trading Volume | Trading Fee
 ------------ | ------------- | ------------
 Tier 1 | < $250,000 | 0.1%
 Tier 2 | < $1,000,000 | 0.08%
 Tier 3 | < $2,500,000 | 0.07%
 Tier 4 | < $5,000,000 | 0.06%

-The Monthly Trading Volume is computed every hour on the closed positions.
+The 30-Day Cumulative Trading Volume Trading Volume is computed every hour on the closed positions.
 Running positions are not included in the computation.

 ## What is the contract specification of the CFD BTCUSD listed on LN Markets?